cicd-tutorials/cicd-tutorials.net/docs/tutorials/jenkins/sonarqube-jenkins/README.md

 First, install SonarQube Scanner plugin to your Jenkins instance through [Manage Jenkins > Manage plugins](http://localhost:8080/pluginManager/available) menu.
 Configure SonarQube instance to SonarQube servers section of the [Manage Jenkins > Configure System](http://localhost:8080/configure) menu: Use `http://sonarqube:9000` as the server URL and create a secret text credential for the access token you stored earlier.

-??? example "Alternatives for using `sonarqube` hostname"
+??? example "Use hosts IP instead of `sonarqube` hostname"

     The `sonarqube` domain name is by default only available for containers attached to the same network.
 Thus the the connection from Jenkins container works with the `sonarqube` hostname, but opening these links from the browser will fail.